rodpayne/home-assistant/docs/PersonDetection_person_location.md

 ### **File automation_folder/person_location_detection.yaml**
 This automation file contains the example automations that call the person_location/process_trigger service.
 These automations determine which device trackers will be watched for events that will trigger processing.

-Automations `Mark person location as Home`, `Mark person location as Away`, and `Mark person location as Extended Away` each need to have the complete list of Person Trackers.
-(A future enhancement may find a way to maintain the list automatically.)

 Automation `Person Location Update` contains a list of device tracker entities to be monitored.
 Automation `Person Location Device Tracker Updated` looks at all `state_changed` events to find the ones that belong to device trackers.
 One automation or the other (or both) will be needed to select the input to the process.

 Note that `Person Location Update for router home` and `Person Location Update for router not_home` are not currently used by me because it drives my router crazy to be probed all the time.
 The intention here was to give a five minute delay before declaring the device not home, so that temporary WIFI dropoffs do not cause inappropriate actions.